 I will leave the house tonight and, consequently, my wife and I will repeat the same conversation.

 Because, deep down – very, very, very deep down for me presently – I’m a Bantam, as all us City fans are.
 And bantams, those plucky, courageous little birds from which my club derives its nickname, don’t know when to give in; they keep on going to the bitter end.

-Besides, out there somewhere but lost to me at the moment, is my City mojo and I want it back.
+And because, out there somewhere, but lost to me at the moment, is my City mojo and I desperately want it back.